QUALCOMM Incorporated (QCOM) Analysis & Opinions from Experts

 QUALCOMM Incorporated (QCOM): Who are the competitors?

-The company’s main competitors (and peers) include NVIDIA Corporation (NVDA) that is trading -33.39% down over the past 12 months.
-Broadcom Inc. (AVGO) is -3.01% down on the 1-year trading charts.
+The company’s main competitors (and peers) include NVIDIA Corporation (NVDA) that is trading -28.83% down over the past 12 months.
+Broadcom Inc. (AVGO) is 1.21% up on the 1-year trading charts.